seleniumbase/SeleniumBase/mcp_servers/README.md

 - **Blocking calls.** SeleniumBase's calls are synchronous and will block the server while a page loads or an element is waited on.
 For a single-user local tool this is fine; for a multi-client server you'd want to run them in a thread pool via `asyncio.to_thread`.

-- **Errors surface as tool errors.** If a selector isn't found or an assertion fails, `sb_cdp.Chrome` raises an exception, which the MCP SDK turns into a tool error the client sees and can react to (e.g. by waiting longer or trying a different selector).
+- **Errors surface as descriptive strings.** Every tool (aside from session-lifecycle tools, which handle their own errors) is wrapped by a `handle_sb_errors` decorator: if a selector isn't found or an assertion fails, `sb_cdp.Chrome` raises an exception, and the decorator catches it and returns a string like `Error in click: NoSuchElementException - ...` instead of a raw tool error.
+This lets the calling agent read the failure and self-correct (e.g. by waiting longer or trying a different selector) rather than just seeing an opaque tool-call failure.

 - **Elements don't cross the wire as handles.** In native CDP Mode, `find_element()` returns a live object with its own methods (`el.click()`, `el.get_html()`, ...).
-MCP tools can only return JSON-serializable data, so `find_element_info`/`find_all_info` resolve the element immediately to a plain dict (`tag_name`, `text`, `html`) instead of returning a handle you could call further methods on.
-If you need to act on one of several matches, use `click_nth_element` (acts by position) rather than "find, then click" as two separate steps.
+MCP tools can only return JSON-serializable data, so `find_elements` resolves each match immediately to a plain dict (`tag_name`, `text`, and optionally `html`) instead of returning a handle you could call further methods on.
+If you need to act on one of several matches, use `click(selector, nth=...)` (acts by position) rather than "find, then click" as two separate steps.

 - **CAPTCHA-solving.** `solve_captcha` handles supported challenge types (e.g. Cloudflare Turnstile).

-- **Security.** `evaluate` runs arbitrary JS and this server can drive a real browser to real sites — don't expose it over an untrusted network transport; stdio + local trust (the default here) is the safe setup.
+- **Security.** `run_javascript` runs arbitrary JS, and `manage_storage` can expose authentication/session secrets; `manage_cookies` and `save_output` accept filenames/folders that can touch the filesystem.
+This server can also drive a real browser to real sites — don't expose it over an untrusted network transport; stdio + local trust (the default here) is the safe setup.

 ## Extending

-Adding a tool is just adding a `@mcp.tool()`-decorated function that calls the matching `sb_cdp.Chrome` method — SeleniumBase has methods for file uploads, drag-and-drop, hovering, network conditions, and more that aren't wrapped above yet.
+Adding a tool is just adding a `@mcp.tool()`-decorated function (wrapped in `handle_sb_errors`) that calls the matching `sb_cdp.Chrome` method — SeleniumBase has methods for file uploads, network conditions, and more that aren't wrapped above yet.